onionpop/privcount/doc/ClassificationCounters.markdown

 The following is the list of counters that we can count to learn the statistics listed in `doc/ClassificationStats.markdown`.

-`RendCircuitCount`: circuits observed in the rendezvous position, client or service side
+`Rend2CircuitCount`: circuits observed in the rendezvous position, client or service side
 `EntryCircuitCount`: circuits observed in the entry position (includes client, service, exit, and overheads)
 `EndCircuitCount`: circuits observed in the end position (includes client, service, exit, and overheads)

-`RendServiceCircuitCount`: circuits observed in the rendezvous position, service side
+`Rend2ServiceCircuitCount`: circuits observed in the rendezvous position, service side
-`RendClientCircuitCount`: circuits observed in the rendezvous position, client side (includes circuits where the service never connected)
+`Rend2ClientCircuitCount`: circuits observed in the rendezvous position, client side (includes circuits where the service never connected)
 `ExitCircuitCount`: circuits observed in the exit position (client exit data circuits)
-`ExitAndRendClientCircuitCount`: sum of (ExitCircuitCount + RendClientCircuitCount) with a single lot of noise
+`ExitAndRend2ClientCircuitCount`: sum of (ExitCircuitCount + RendClientCircuitCount) with a single lot of noise
-`ExitAndRendServiceCircuitCount`: sum of (ExitCircuitCount + RendServiceCircuitCount) with a single lot of noise
+`ExitAndRend2ServiceCircuitCount`: sum of (ExitCircuitCount + RendServiceCircuitCount) with a single lot of noise

-`RendMultiHopClientCircuitCount`: circuits observed in the rendezvous position, client side, multi-hop circuit (excludes Tor2web)
+`Rend2MultiHopClientCircuitCount`: circuits observed in the rendezvous position, client side, multi-hop circuit (excludes Tor2web)
 `MidCircuitCount`: circuits observed in a middle position (multiple counts on multi-middle circuits)

-`RendSingleOnionServiceCircuitCount`: circuits observed in the rendezvous position, service side, single hop
+`Rend2SingleOnionServiceCircuitCount`: circuits observed in the rendezvous position, service side, single hop
-`RendSingleOnionServiceFacebookASNCircuitCount`: circuits observed in the rendezvous position, service side, single hop, service IP address is in a Facebook ASN
+`Rend2SingleOnionServiceFacebookASNCircuitCount`: circuits observed in the rendezvous position, service side, single hop, service IP address is in a Facebook ASN

 ---